g-piras/HTML-Project/README/readme.md

 });
 ```

-**_index.js_** this is the javascript file in wich there are functionality useful for index.html file.
-In particular:
+**_index.js_** this is the javascript file in wich there are functionality useful for all the html files.
+In particular it holds:

 **function** -> will scroll down the page by 600px when big white arrow is clicked